breezy-weather/breezy-weather/docs/HOMEPAGE.md

 # Main screen

-This page intends to give some explanations to how features displayed in the main screen of Breezy Weather (version 6.0.2 and later) work and how they should be interpreted.
+This page intends to give some explanations to how features displayed in the main screen of Breezy Weather work and how they should be interpreted.
 Position of elements are described for a Left-to-Right display.
-[Click here to access main screen documentation of versions before 6.0.2](https://github.com/breezy-weather/breezy-weather/blob/v6.0.0-alpha/docs/HOMEPAGE.md).

 Main screen shows the weather for the selected location, with an optional drawer showing location list on large display devices.